Do You Have a Natural Gas Furnace, But an Electric Water Heater?

 “How Can I Cut Costs?”

-A common resolution for this very expensive problem is to upgrade your water heater away from a standard electric unit.
+A common resolution homeowners have for this very expensive problem is to upgrade your water heater away from a standard electric unit, or turn down the thermostat on your domestic hot water systems.
 There are two options to do this.
-Your home’s layout and your family’s hot water usage habits will usually determine which way is best for you.
+Your home’s layout and your family’s hot water usage habits will usually determine which way is best for you, in addition to considering installation costs, and going tankless or tank water heaters.

 The first option is to upgrade to a high-efficiency electric water heater.
 These water heaters have been on the market for over 10 years and they have been proven to drastically lower your energy bills.
 These water heaters operate a lot like your refrigerator by using a small refrigeration unit on top of the water heater, working in reverse, to heat the water.
 This heat-pump style of heating only uses 1/3rd of the energy of your standard electric water heater.
 So, you can expect to save over $400/year compared to your current electric water heater.

 Concerned about reliability?
 Don’t be.
 These water heaters come with a 10-year warranty and their durability can be similar to a refrigerator.
 Let’s face it, who’s ever had a refrigerator stop making things cold?
 You haven’t, right?
 So, what about the cost?
-As expected, the up-front cost of a heat pump water heater is more than a standard water heater, BUT (and this is a HUGE “but”) they save you so much money on your energy bills that they pay for themselves before the warranty over.
+As expected, the up-front cost of a heat pump water heater is more than a standard water heater, BUT (and this is a HUGE “but”) they save you so much money on your energy bills that they pay for themselves before the warranty is over (and don’t forget rebates or tax incentives).
 People save so much money with these water heaters that they literally pay for the new water heater with their energy savings and still have hundreds of dollars left over.
 THIS IS HUGE!

 The second option is to convert over to a gas tankless water heater.
 Tankless water heaters are gas-fired and can provide you with literally endless hot water while lowering your energy costs.
 These water heaters are about the size of a carry-on suitcase and mount on a wall.
 They will exhaust their flue gasses out the side of the home through PVC piping.
 They are a great option in the right application, and who doesn’t love endless hot water?
 They do cost a little more than the heat pump water heaters and there can be some ongoing maintenance costs with a tankless depending on your water quality.